Leth13/QS_Sinsystem_S.meliloti/README.md

 ## Deterministic simulations

-The deterministic simulation is based on a set of ODES and the [ODEset solver of Matlab](https://it.mathworks.com/help/matlab/ref/odeset.html).
+The deterministic simulation is based on a set of ODES resolved by the [ODEset solver of Matlab](https://it.mathworks.com/help/matlab/ref/odeset.html).

-myode_full is blah blah
+myode_full is the wild-type model of the Sin QS system.

 myode_expr has the internal variable 'DNAexpr = 0' to simulate a mutant lacking the _expr_ gene.

-  example code

 ## Stochastic simulation

-The SSA_QS.m contains the gillespie style simulation (insert link) for all tot reaction of the Sin QS system.
+The SSA_QS.m contains the [gillespie style simulation](https://en.wikipedia.org/wiki/Gillespie_algorithm) for all tot reaction of the Sin QS system.

 It needs
   blah blah
 and spouts
   blah blah

+Mutants can be simulated by changing the values of reactions rates.

 ## Confronting simulations

 See examples

-## How to count pulses
+## Frequency of expression

 We used the [peakfinder](https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0-sel-thresh-extrema-includeendpoints-interpolate) function to calculate the frequency of pulses of expression of SinI.

 example code.

-## credit
+## Credit